Charging speed is limited on the vehicle side

 Notes: 1) Sample electrical architecture – requirements may vary between specific appliances, 2)

-Each vehicle has an internal limit on maximum Level 2 and DC Fast charging speed; 3) For example: the Ford E-Transit van has a battery capacity of 68 kWh and a stated range of 200 km, but a maximum charging rate of 115 kW.
+Each vehicle has an internal limit on maximum Level 2 and DC Fast charging speed; 3) For example: the Ford E-Transit van has a battery capacity of 68 kWh or 89 kWh, but a maximum charging rate of 115 kW or 175 kW.
 Sources: ABB; Ford

 How to make your choice